isaaccasm/GradCAM-keras/README.md

 python gradcam.py -model_args_path /path/to/file.json --guided -layer_name conv2d -last_layer out
 ```

+Command line
+Call: python heatmap.py [OPTIONS]

+Available options:

+- -model_args_path (mandatory) -> A path with a config file that has all the information about the model and the image to analyse.
+- -select_output (optional): None or an integer when there are more than one output in the model and one must be selected.
+- -last_layer (optional): Empty by default.
+This can be used in the case that the last layer in the model is not the last layer that must be used.
+                        This is not very common but if several heads are used to get the same results and then combined, this may be useful
+- -layer_name (optional, default: last conv layer)-> followed by the name of the layer where the gradients will be computed for visualisation.
+- -model_args_path -> Only useful when the model is not a yatima one, otherwise a config file should be expected in the folder given by image path.
+- --no_pooling (optional) -> Do not average the gradient per layer.
+This is a variant from the method explained in the paper, where the .
+- --separate_negative_positive (optional) -> Separate the visualisation between positive and negative.
+Two images will be shown with the regions that make the model select one class and the parts that make the image not to believe that is that class.
+- --guided: This is the guided backprop explained in the paper.

 ##Standard input files
 Example of a config file (file used in `-model_args_path`):
 ```